F12-Syntex/Data-Structures-With-Python/README.md

 # Data Structures Practice

-This repository is created for practicing data structures using Python.
+This repository is created for practising data structures using Python.
 The main focus currently is on trees.

 ## Roadmap